me-env/me./README.md

 You choose where is what data.

 So the previous explanation is the dream result.
-Current state is only Tink data that you store in mongodb, and you have to install it by yourself, no "one click setup".
+Current state is only Tink data that you store in mongodb, and you have to install it by yourself, no "one click setup" yet.

 ## Installation instructions Windows 11 (but should work on 10)